HuuTrucNguyen0508/Rendu_Projet_M1_Reseau/README.md

           static_configs:
             - targets: ["host.docker.internal:8080"]

-  - 4.Save and exit the file then restart the container process
+  - 4.Save and exit the file

   - 5.Now, when you get into Prometheus and look into status then target, you should see all of the wanted endpoint